• Skip to primary navigation

 Mincemeat crumble slices pin image.

-These easy mincemeat crumble slices are a great alternative to traditional mince pies, with a buttery oat crumble and fruity mincemeat filling.
+This easy mincemeat crumble slice recipe is a great alternative to traditional mince pies, with a buttery oat crumble and fruity mincemeat filling.
 Quick to make with simple ingredients, they also make delicious homemade Christmas gifts!
-You might also like my easy stollen muffins!
+You might also like my easy stollen muffins.

 A stack of mincemeat crumble slices.